kokchun/Python-course-AI22/Resources/Week7.md

 - lab 3

-- TODO: link to övningsprov
+- work with exercise exam and old exam